Skip to main content

 In order for Family Members to count toward the employee relocation assistance described in this policy, they must reside with the employee at the time the assistance is to be provided.

-3.2 Relocation assistance
+3.2 Relocation Assistance

 3.2.1 Eligibility for Initial Employment Relocation Assistance

-3.2.2 Initial employment Relocation Assistance
+3.2.2 Initial Employment Relocation Assistance

 At the time of hire, an eligible employee may receive initial employment Relocation Assistance as follows:

 a.
-Travel allowance
+Travel Allowance

 b.
-Relocation allowance
+Relocation Allowance

-c.
+e.
 Repayment of Initial Employment Relocation Assistance

 An employee who receives initial employment Relocation Assistance under this section is required to pay back the university a pro rata portion of the Relocation Assistance if within 3 years of university employment: (i) the employee voluntarily terminates employment with the university; or (ii) the university terminates the employee’s employment for cause.
 Employee will repay to the University all money received pursuant to this agreement prorated on a monthly basis such that for each full month during which the Employee remained an employee of the University, the amount be repaid shall be reduced by one thirty sixth (1/36) of the amount received.

-3.2.3 End-of-employment Relocation Assistance
+3.2.3 End-of-Employment Relocation Assistance

 Employees with at least five years of continuous service at BYU–Hawaii, who formally retire from the university (and do not seek new employment with any institution affiliated with DMBA), may receive end-of-employment Relocation Assistance.
 Employees must relocate their primary household to a new residence within six months of the employee’s official retirement date in order to claim the end-of-employment Relocation Assistance.